-The architect is required to be familiar with the physics of the environment and its relationship to human responses - how hear; light, sound and ventilation affect people and the building fabric.
+The architect needs to be familiar with the physics of the environment and its relationship to human responses - how heat; light, sound and ventilation affect people and the building fabric.
 Awareness of energy conservation, knowledge of recyclable materials and sustainable sources for these materials is essential.

 Building design and construction is the responsibility not of an individual but of a team which combines different skills and aptitudes.
-A high order of organising ability is therefore desirable, as is skill in oral, written and graphic communication.
+A high order of organising ability is essential, as is skill in oral, written and graphic communication.

 The ideal candidates in architecture will have obtained Scottish Highers/English ‘A’ Levels and Standard Level subjects which demonstrate a reasonable balance between arts and sciences.

-Arts subjects should include English, which is essential in communicating ideas and thought processes with clarity, Art although not essential is useful in preparing creative ideas meaningfully in 2 and 3 dimensions.
+Arts subjects should include English, which is essential in communicating ideas and thought processes with clarity.
+Art, although not essential, is useful in preparing creative ideas meaningfully in two and three dimensions.

-Foreign languages are extremely useful in today's expanding European and World market.
+Foreign languages are extremely useful in today’s expanding European and world markets.

-Computer Studies: Architects are almost universally using computers to handle both management techniques within the office and as tools for 2 and 3 dimensional design and communication.
+Computer Studies: architects use computers to handle both management techniques within the office and as tools for two and three dimensional design and communication.

 Geography is not essential but useful in analysing the climatic conditions and the ecological systems that dictate the designer’s response to his or her environment.